makemeunsee/interpolateme/README.md

 Features
 --------

-Drag the mouse to rotate the view.
+* View control: drag the mouse to rotate the view, use the mouse wheel to zoom.

-Use arrow keys to rotate the model (useful when model is facing downward or upward).

-Upon mouse / key release, the model reconstructs itself to appear intact to the viewer (in default mode, in static mode, the model is loaded and displayed verbatim).
+* Reconstruction: upon mouse / key release, the model reconstructs itself to appear intact to the viewer (in default mode, in static mode, the model is loaded and displayed verbatim).

-Misc: esc or q to exit, mouse wheel to zoom in/out, page up/down to adjust the light level.
+* Light control: with the left control key pressed, drag the mouse to orient the light source and use the mouse wheel to adjust the light intensity.
+* Model adjustment: use arrow keys to rotate the model (useful when model is facing downward or upward).
+* Misc: esc or q to exit.

 In the works
 ------------

-Shader lighting.
+More exotic transition animations.

 Credits
 -------